An analogue of row removal for diagrammatic Cherednik algebras: Diagonal cuts of multipartitions

 and

 Note that the pair $(\la,\mu)$ also admits a horizontal cut after the third row, and a vertical cut after the third column (in the sense of \cite{donkinnote,fl03}).
 That is,

 \end{eg}

-\begin{rmk}Let $(\la, \mu)$ be a pair of partitions such that $\la \trianglerighteq \mu$.
-The above example illustrates that in level 1, the pair $(\la, \mu)$ admits a $\theta$-diagonal cut if and only if they admit a horizontal cut, if and only if they admit a vertical cut (in the sense of \cite{donkinnote,fl03}). \end{rmk}
+\begin{rmk} Let $(\la, \mu)$ be a pair of partitions such that $\la \trianglerighteq \mu$.
+The above example illustrates that in level 1, the pair $(\la, \mu)$ admits a $\theta$-diagonal cut if and only if they admit a horizontal cut, if and only if they admit a vertical cut (in the sense of \cite{donkinnote,fl03}).
+If $\la \ndom \mu$ (and more generally, if we have $\la \ndom_\theta \mu$ for $\la, \mu \in \mptn \ell n$), the corresponding decomposition numbers and extension groups are zero, which is why we are not concerned with this case here. \end{rmk}

-\begin{lem} The set $\Lambda_a(n,\theta,\kappa)$ is closed under the $\theta$-dominance order.
-That is, if $\mu, \mu' \in \Lambda_a(n,\theta,\kappa)$ and $\nu \in \mptn \ell n$ are such that $\mu \doms_\theta \nu \doms_\theta \mu'$, then $\nu \in \Lambda_a(n,\theta,\kappa)$. \end{lem}
+\begin{lem} The set $\Lambda_a(\la)$ is closed under the $\theta$-dominance order.
+That is, if $\mu, \mu' \in \Lambda_a(\la)$ and $\nu \in \mptn \ell n$ are such that $\mu \doms_\theta \nu \doms_\theta \mu'$, then $\nu \in \Lambda_a(\la)$. \end{lem}

 \begin{proof} By the definition of the $\theta$-dominance order, the number of nodes to the left of the point $x=a-\ell$ for each of the three multipartitions is bounded as follows,